-- i. this annual information form together with one copy of any document (or the relevant pages of any document) incorporated by reference therein; - ii. the comparative consolidated financial statements of the Corporation for its most recently completed fiscal year, together with the accompanying report of the auditors thereon, and one copy of any interim condensed consolidated financial statements of the Corporation that has been filed subsequent to the consolidated financial statements for its most recently completed fiscal year; and - iii. the Corporation's Management Proxy Circular with respect to the Corporation's most recent shareholders' meeting that involved the election of directors;
+- i. this annual information form together with any document incorporated by reference therein; - ii. the comparative consolidated financial statements of the Corporation for its most recently completed fiscal year, together with the accompanying report of the auditors thereon, and any interim condensed consolidated financial statements of the Corporation that has been filed subsequent to the consolidated financial statements for its most recently completed fiscal year; and - iii. the Corporation's Management Proxy Circular with respect to the Corporation's most recent shareholders' meeting that involved the election of directors;